Wednesday, 29 April 2026

 In 1979, I liked flamboyant footballers who had lank hair and untucked shirts, and my father liked workaday ones who tucked their shirts in like Big Sam.
 However, in the April sunshine, Frankie Worthington fever finally gripped my father.
 Despite losing, he hung back, allowing me to wait in the car park with my candy-pink Disney autograph book.

-After a forty-minute wait, the great man finally surfaced, just to strut nonchalantly past us, which I thought was dead cool.
-Fast forward to the next day and I'm shouting at my father to watch his goal again during On The Ball, but he refused to lift his head out of the Sunday paper.
+After a forty-minute wait, the great man finally surfaced, only to strut nonchalantly past us, which I thought was dead cool.
+Fast forward to the next day and I was shouting at my father to watch his goal again during On The Ball, but he refused to lift his head out of the Sunday paper.